This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Diabetes mellitus type 2 is a disease that affects how your body uses glucose (sugar).
 Normally, when the blood sugar level increases, the pancreas makes more insulin.
 Insulin helps move sugar out of the blood so it can be used for energy.
-Type 2 diabetes develops because either your body cannot make enough insulin, or it cannot use the insulin correctly.
+Type 2 diabetes develops because either the body cannot make enough insulin, or it cannot use the insulin correctly.
 After many years, your pancreas may stop making insulin.